Ocasio-Cortez slams NY Democratic Party leadership over election results

 New York Gov. Kathy Hochul (D), however, still fended off a challenge from Rep. Lee Zeldin (R-N.Y.), securing her first full term as chief of the Empire State after assuming the role following Cuomo’s resignation over sexual harassment allegations.

-In a subsequent tweet, Ocasio-Cortez posted the link to an article from October 2021, which detailed Jacobs being under fire for making an analogy involving former KKK leader David Duke.
+In a subsequent tweet, Ocasio-Cortez posted the link to an article from October 2021 that detailed Jacobs being under fire for making an analogy involving former KKK leader David Duke.

 That month, Jacobs argued that the party does not have to endorse a candidate because they win the primary, offering a “scenario” where Duke won a Democratic primary in New York.